UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-Will be mapped to both `relators:rps` and `edm:dataProvider`. `edm:dataProvider` is being used because the value is an "organisation who contributes data indirectly to an aggregation service" (aka to UT first and then to DPLA).
+Will be mapped to both :code:`relators:rps` and :code:`edm:dataProvider`. :code:`edm:dataProvider` is being used because the value is an "organisation who contributes data indirectly to an aggregation service" (aka to UT first and then to DPLA).

 Here's an example record -